Deep Visual Odometry with Events and Frames

 \subsection{Results on Space Data}

-Next, we validate RAMP-VO on the low light and low frame frames Malapert and Apollo landing datasets, where we also demonstrate our model's generalizability.
-We compare both single- and multi-scale architectures against DPVO and DPVO+events, and report the average absolute trajectory error over 5 runs.
+Next, we validate RAMP-VO on the low light and low frame rates Malapert and Apollo landing datasets, where report the average absolute trajectory error over 5 runs.

-\textbf{Results:} In Table \ref{tab:malapert_apollo}, we start by analyzing the performance on the challenging Malapert landing dataset.
-RAMP-VO is able to recover accurate poses that deviate only $0.2\%$ to $1.7\%$ from the ground truth poses, if we consider that trajectories cover $250$km in distance.
-DPVO, instead, can not capture a valid trajectory leading to ATE errors of several kilometers, equivalent to $20\%$ to $30\%$.
+\textbf{Results:} In Table \ref{tab:malapert_apollo}, we report performance on the Malapert landing dataset, where RAMP-VO recovers accurate poses deviating only 0.2\% to 1.7\% from the ground truth over 250km trajectories.
+DPVO, instead, can not recover a valid trajectory leading to ATE errors of several kilometers, equivalent to $20\%$ to $30\%$.
 When events are added, DPVO decreases the error by $45.14\%$ to $29.46\%$, highlighting the importance of events in dark regions.
-We report a qualitative comparison on a Malapert sample in Figure \ref{fig:qualitative_malapert_apollo}
+We report a qualitative comparison on a Malapert sample in Figure \ref{fig:qualitative_malapert_apollo}.

-On the Apollo landing dataset, both RAMP-VO versions (multi- and single-scale, or SS) outperform image and image+event DPVO baselines by up to $30.77\%$ reaching an error from $2\%$ to $6\%$ compared to the ground truth.
-Contrary to Malapert, Apollo scenes feature clear frames and events, which explains the lower performance improvement given by the events.
-Similarly, single-scale and multi-scale RAMP-VO achieve similar results on Apollo, differently from Malapert where errors are around two times higher for single-scale.
-This suggests that when information is scarce, like in Malapert low-light environments, having the ability to focus on both global and fine-grained details improves robustness.
+On the Apollo landing dataset, both RAMP-VO versions, multi- and single-scale (SS), outperform image and image+event DPVO baselines by up to $30.77\%$, reaching an error from $2\%$ to $6\%$ of the ground truth.
+Single-scale and multi-scale RAMP-VO achieve similar results on Apollo, contrary to Malapert's low-light environments, where single-scale errors are twice as high, indicating the need to focus on both global and fine-grained details for improved robustness.